 George Cleavland Wright was born in Bedford, Mass. on Jan.
 7, 1823 to Joel and Dolly H. (Reed) Wright.
 His mother had been a school teacher in Boxborough, a fact of which George C. seems to have been quite proud.
 According to an 84th birthday biography, he “shared the vicissitudes of a large family in humble circumstances.”
 (Concord Enterprise, Jan 9, 1907, p.
 8) At least seven children were born to Joel and Dolly; birth records are not comprehensive, but later records mention the children’s birthplaces as Acton, Bedford, Boxborough, Concord, Littleton (in MA) and Jaffrey, NH.
-It seems that George C.’s early vicissitudes may have included moving frequently.
+In his Reminiscences, George C. says that the family moved to Jaffrey, NH, for a few years, then Littleton, MA, and then to live on the Acton Center farm that later belonged to Rev. James T. Woodbury and Daniel Tuttle.
+From there, the family moved into the brick house in Boxborough opposite the Congregational Church.
+It seems that George C.’s early vicissitudes included moving frequently.

-In 1844, George C.’s sister Mary married Martin Hayward in Boxborough, a family connection that soon became a business one.
+In 1844, George C.’s sister Mary had married Martin Hayward in Boxborough, a family connection that soon became a business one.
 Martin and Mary moved to Charlestown.
-In their daughter Annette’s birth certificate in 1848, Martin was described as a milk dealer.
-He soon became a coffee trader.
+In their daughter Annette Hayward's birth certificate in 1848, Martin was described as a milk dealer.

-As early as 1849, George C. Wright’s family seems to have lived at least part of the time in Charlestown.
-The first-born child, Estella, was born there on Dec.
+When George C. Wright began in the milk business, he and Susan moved to Charlestown.
+Their first-born child, Estella, was born there on Dec.
 20, 1849.
 The father’s residence was given as B[unker] Hill Street, and his occupation was shown as “Milk Man.”
-It is likely that he and Martin Hayward were already in business together at that point.
-The 1850 census, however, showed shoemaker George C. Wright living in Acton with wife Susan and daughter “Esther M.” (Estella) in a two-family household with George’s sister Sarah and her husband Edwin Sawyer, a wheelwright.
+They must have spent some time in Acton, however, because the 1850 census showed shoemaker George C. Wright living in Acton with wife Susan and daughter “Esther M.” (Estella) in a two-family household with George’s sister Sarah and her husband Edwin Sawyer, a wheelwright.

 Growing family, Growing Business